 Gallipoli’s old town is located on a small ‘island’ in the Ionian sea, reached from the mainland by a small bridge.
 Before reaching the bridge, you must navigate through the busy ‘new town’.
 Though fairly simple, it’s a bit chaotic when arriving at midday when road rules don’t seem to apply!
 We found a parking spot on the main street and walked 10 or so minutes into the old town.

-Gallipoli is almost completely surrounded by its 14th century walls, and turquoise ocean, which combined make for a very pleasant stroll.
+Gallipoli is almost completely surrounded by its 14th century walls and turquoise ocean.
+When combined, it makes for a very pleasant stroll.